junxit/us-congress-bills-111/bill.md

 > - **(b)** *Functions of Office*
 >   - **(1)** *In general* It shall be the function of the Office of the Flood Insurance Advocate to—
 >     - **(A)** assist insureds under the national flood insurance program in resolving problems with the Federal Emergency Management Agency relating to such program;
->     - **(B)** identify areas in which such insureds have problems in dealings with the Agency relating to such program; and
+>     - **(B)** identify areas in which such insureds have problems in dealings with the Agency relating to such program;
->     - **(C)** identify potential legislative, administrative, or regulatory changes which may be appropriate to mitigate such problems.
+>     - **(C)** identify potential legislative, administrative, or regulatory changes which may be appropriate to mitigate such problems; and
+>     - **(D)** assist communities and homeowners with interpreting, implementing, and appealing floodplain maps and floodplain map determinations.
 >   - **(2)** *Annual reports*
 >     - **(A)** *Activities* Not later than December 31 of each calendar year, the National Flood Insurance Advocate shall report to the Committee on Financial Services of the House of Representatives and the Committee on Banking, Housing, and Urban Affairs of the Senate on the activities of the Office of the Flood Insurance Advocate during the fiscal year ending during such calendar year.
 Any such report shall contain full and substantive analysis, in addition to statistical information, and shall—
 >       - **(i)** identify the initiatives the Office of the Flood Insurance Advocate has taken on improving services for insureds under the national flood insurance program and responsiveness of the Federal Emergency Management Agency with respect to such program;